 Perhaps as a response to the industry’s arguably abusive retention of "traditionaland at times controversial conventions", the Tokyo government went as far as passing Bill 156, which would essentially restrict titles with such questionable content from being sold to minors.
 Not surprisingly, the industry and anime fans have largely opposed it, citing concerns of free speech and that governments shouldn’t be trying to force such cultural shifts in such a matter.
 The broadness of the law also leave it open to abuse and some have said that the restrictions can also bring further detriment to the industry like The Comics Code did to western comics.
 While the law was passed in December 2010 and was supposed to take full effect in July 2011, due to the various lawsuits to try and stop it as well as concerns over enforcement, time will only tell how this will go.

 The same trends that has befallen the anime industry can also apply to eastern video games (especially in regards to the JRPG), as the most recent offerings by Square Enix, such as Mindjack and Lord Of Arcana, failed to impress a Western gaming community that has written them off as Deader Than Disco, and Final Fantasy suffered its greatest failure to date with its fourteenth installment.
-While Idea Factory and Nippon Ichi Software have tried to pick up the slack, they weren't well-received, with the growing differences between Japanese and Western tastes in gaming often cited as an explanation.
+While Idea Factory and Nippon Ichi Software have tried to pick up the slack, they weren't well-received, with the growing differences between Japanese and Western tastes in gaming often cited as an explanation as well as sites like Polygon and Kotaku which have taken an anti Japan bias with their articles.
 This inadvertently had a chilling effect on games being brought over from Japan, not helped by Nintendo's decision to region lock the 3DS.

 Manga, following its Western counterparts, is undergoing a transition of sorts into digital, online and doujinshi-style self-publishing to cope with the changes in technology.
 This continues a trend from theTurn of the Millennium with works like Axis Powers Hetalia, though more traditional and established manga giants like Shonen Jump continue earning profits despite print media publishing in general being on the decline.
 (Then again, Shonen Jumpdid go digital in 2012.)
 The anime industry in general for that matter has increasingly embraced digitization and online distribution/streaming as a viable, alternative platform to the decades-old direct-to-TV modelnote Called by some in the industry as “The Curse of Osamu,” referring to Osamu Tezuka's approach back in the 1960s of “dumping” his products on TV networks at prohibitively low prices.
 Coincidentally, this has helped in legitimizing sites like Crunchyroll while attracting both international and domestic fans.

 That all being said, there are some silver linings: Recovery and reconstruction efforts, following the earthquake and tsunami, led to an upsurge in local sales, including manga.
 Japanese video games in general have seen a return to the limelight due in part to the resurgence of the Fighting Game with titles like BlazBlue, as well as the arrival of Nintendo's Wii U in 2012 and Sony's upcoming Playstation 4 later in 2013.
 Anime retains warm receptions and popularity in Asia and Australianote In Australia, channels such as ABC3 and Eleven are showing more anime than ever, from Astro Boy to Puella Magi Madoka Magica that's helped in part by the industry rebounding considerably by 2011.
-Meanwhile, the revival of Toonami in 2012 gives a glimmer of hope for anime in the west.
 And the Female FIFA 2011 victory, as well as the commendable gold medals earned in the 2012 Olympics and their successful bid to host the 2020 Olympicsnote (which amusingly enough was predicted by AKIRA) have proved to be sorely-needed morale boosters.

 The revival of Toonami deserves special mention.
 An anime and action cartoon block on Cartoon Network whose efforts lead to the last anime boom, it eventually saw its end when the CN Realera became prominentnote It could be said that the decline and fall of Toonami was a major cause for the end of the last anime boom, as there was no viable platform for anime of its scope that was able to replace it until it’s eventual revival.
 But on April Fools' Day 2012, viewers tuned into [adult swim] expecting to see The Room again - but instead saw the beloved anime block returning for one night - then after a huge Twittercampaign by anime fans, permanently on May 26.
 Out of the gate, it's done its part to help revive anime in the west, as it has cemented such hits as Bleach, and Naruto, and even turned Deadman Wonderland - a program that tanked badly in Japannote some saying as a result of the above mentioned moe/otaku pandering boom - into a hit with a bonafide fanbase.
 The block has even rescued shows that were screwed by the parent network such as the reboot of ThunderCats and Sym-Bionic Titan, though time will tell if either or both shows will eventually see continuation.
+And perhaps because of this success, they've even gotten the privilege of showing Space Dandy at the same time it is being broadcasted in Japan.
 Time will tell what the revived Toonami’s full potential will be, but considering what it did before and what it's doing now, it may well be the best hope for the Japanese Invasion to return to prominence.